epogrebnyak/abacus/README.md

 [^1]: It is a great learning resource for accounting, highly recommended.

+> On December 1, 2022 Joe starts his business Direct Delivery, Inc. The first transaction that Joe will record for his company is his personal investment of $20,000 in exchange for 5,000 shares of Direct Delivery's common stock.
+> Direct Delivery's accounting system will show an increase in its account Cash from zero to $20,000, and an increase in its stockholders' equity account Common Stock by $20,000.

+### Solution

-Both Python code and command line script will produce company balance sheet after Sample Transaction #1 is completed.
+Both Python code and command line script below will produce balance sheet after Sample Transaction #1 is completed.

 Python code: